 At Steatite, developing new technology is our passion.
-As such, we are committed to driving new battery innovation through our research and development programmes.
-We are currently leading a project to develop a pressure tolerant battery pack for Marine Autonomous Systems using next-generation lithium-sulfur cell technology is an example of the cutting edge battery research and development that we undertake.
+As such, we are committed to driving new technological innovation through our research and development programmes.
+Our recent project to develop a pressure tolerant battery pack for Marine Autonomous Systems (MAS), using next-generation lithium-sulfur cell technology is an example of the cutting edge battery research and development that we undertake.
 Please take a look at the MAS project case study for more information on this programme.